 In April 2015 — with a damaged heart pumping only 23 percent of the blood she needed — Valadez became the first person on the West Coast to receive a new, mechanical heart pump at Sharp Memorial Hospital.

-Less than a year later, she got a call that would further change her life — a donor heart was available.
+Less than a year after Vladez received an LVAD, she got a call that would further change her life — a donor heart was available.
 On Jan.
-16, she became the 402nd person to receive a heart transplant at Sharp Memorial.
+16, 2016, she became the 402nd person to receive a heart transplant at Sharp Memorial.